VaishnavCM/product-performance-dashboard/README.md

 ## 👤 Author Bio

 Hello!
-I’m a data enthusiast with hands-on experience in SQL, Python, and Power BI.
+I’m  Vaishnav ,a data enthusiast with hands-on experience in SQL, Python, and Power BI.
 This project demonstrates how I applied these tools across the data analysis lifecycle:

 - **SQL**: For querying and transforming raw data in SSMS (SQL Server Management Studio)